 Indeed, using electronic health record (EHR) software that is inadequate contributes to this all-too-high number, which makes selecting an effective and efficient system essential to the financial health of your chiropractic practice.
 But choose the wrong EHR, and your costs could be more than just income.

 Compromised Patient Care

 Take a moment and think about your practice from the eyes of your patients.
 When they’re in the room with you, how much time do you spend interacting with your software?
 Are you waiting to pull up their records?
-Does it take too much time entering notes?
-If your computer time is more than your patient time, do you think your patients are getting quality care?
+Does it take too much time to enter notes?
+If your computer time is more than your patient’s time, do you think your patients are getting quality care?
 Probably not.
 What’s worse is your patients likely know it.

 Additionally, using an inefficient EHR system increases the number of medical mistakes because of inaccuracies in records as a result of software limitations.
 This inefficiency not only affects your patient care but make you a target for malpractice claims, an issue that costs healthcare practitioners $3.6 Billion a year.

 All of your reimbursement requests from government healthcare plans rely on your ability to prove your services are medically necessary.
 So it’s pretty hard to verify what you did when its missing from your records system.
 Omissions like these can lead to missing out on money that is rightfully owed because you couldn’t justify treatment.
 Not to mention, it also puts you at risk of being audited.

 Insurance audits can be very costly.
 They often result in either, prepayment penalties, recoupment penalties, and legal fees to defend you.
 Regardless of the outcome, you as the provider will be blacklisted by the insurance companies because it appears as if you are distrusting.